 Christians also ascribe a number of symbolic meanings to the beautiful flower, which you can read more about below.

-Columbine Meanings in Cultural Mythology and Folklore
+Columbine Flower Meaning in Mythology and Folklore

 The columbine flower appears in the mythology and folklore of a number of cultures in the Northern Hemisphere.
 Here are some of those stories:

 Celtic Columbine Meanings